scott-riley/strtrkt/README.md

 ## Installation

-In short: don’t (yet)
+I’m still working on getting this production-ready.
+I don’t recommend using it for production apps as there’s a few remaining issues, specifically with webpack file loading, that mean this is probably not quite ready for full-scale apps.

-If you wanna fuck around, go for it:
+If you do wanna fuck around, and sort your own loaders for things like images, svgs and fonts, go for it!

 Clone the repo then: